HTTP Connection & Authorization

 Handling Rate Limits in Your Code

-It is considered a best practice to design your application to handle HTTP 429 responses gracefully.When you receive this status, your code should read the Retry-After header, pause execution for the specified amount of seconds, and then retry the request.
+When this status is received, your code should read the Retry-After header, suspend execution for the specified duration, and then retry the request.

-Example response of a blocked request:
+Example response for a rate-limited request:

 HTTP/1.1 429 Too Many Requests